-A: Plumbed-in systems and /or handheld systems, complying fully to FIA Appendix J 253 Art 7.2.

-B: Non-FIA Homologated vehicles must be fitted with a minimum of two handheld fire extinguishers to be fitted in the crew compartment in a place accessible to the driver and/or navigator.

-- 1) The hand-held fire extinguishers must be secured by a minimum of 2 metallic straps with quick-release metal fastenings and the securing system must be able to withstand a deceleration of 25 g.
-Anti-torpedo tabs are required. - 2) The handheld fire extinguishers shall comply with SABS 1910 for the extinguisher cylinder with a minimum capacity of 2,5kg DCP (dry chemical powder) extinguishant.
-The extinguishant shall be MAP (monoammonium-phosphate), containing a minimum of 70% MAP in the DCP (Note the 70% is higher than the industry standard 40%).
-The DCP shall comply with SANS 1522. - 3) Alternatively, fire extinguishers that comply with FIA Appendix J Art 253-2022, article 7.3 may be used.
-For Rallies: two handhelds are required as stated above, not one as per FIA.
-One dry powder and one AFFF foam extinguisher may also be used as a pair. - 4) The following information must be visible on each handheld extinguisher: - a) capacity - b) type of extinguishant - c) weight or volume of the extinguishant. - 5) Each handheld extinguisher must be equipped with a pressure gauge to check the pressure of the contents.
-Prior to each event, competitors are advised to remove powder units, and turn upside down to check for a thump inside, i.e. movement of the powder, this is to check that the powder has not compressed.
+- A: Plumbed-in systems and /or handheld systems, complying fully to FIA Appendix J 253 Art 7.2. - B: Non-FIA Homologated vehicles must be fitted with a minimum of two handheld fire extinguishers to be fitted in the crew compartment in a place accessible to the driver and/or navigator while in their seats.
+The hand-held fire extinguishers must be secured by a minimum of 2 metallic straps with quick-release metal fastenings and the securing system must be able to withstand a deceleration of 25 g.
+Anti-torpedo tabs are required.
+The handheld fire extinguishers shall comply with SABS 1910 for the extinguisher cylinder with a minimum capacity of 2,5kg DCP (dry chemical powder) extinguishant. - i) The extinguishant shall be MAP (mono-ammonium-phosphate), containing a minimum of 70% MAP in the DCP (Note the 70% is higher than the industry standard 40%).
+The DCP shall comply with SANS 1522. - Alternatively, fire extinguishers that comply with FIA Art 283-2014, article 7 and technical list no 16 may be used. - For NRC Rallies: two handhelds are required as stated above, not one as per FIA. - One dry powder and one AFFF foam extinguisher may also be used as a pair. - ii) The following information must be visible on each handheld extinguisher: - a.
+Capacity - b.
+Type of extinguishant - Weight or volume of the extinguishant. - iii) The date of the extinguisher must be checked, which must be no more than one year after either the date of filing OR the date of the last check or corresponding expiry date. - Each handheld extinguisher must be equipped with a pressure gauge to check the pressure of the contents.
+Mounted piped systems will be regarded as additional to that specified above. - iv) During Scrutineering, it is advised to remove powder units and turn upside down to check for a thump inside, i.e., movement of the powder, this is to check that the powder has not compressed.